-Juliet Tomato plants need a nutrient-rich, airy soil medium containing 50% compost under direct full sun.
-Water it regularly while fertilizing with a fertilizer having 10-8-10 NPK ratio.
-Being a warm-weather plant, it requires 70 to 80 % levels of humidity.
+Juliet Tomato plants need a nutrient-rich, airy soil medium containing 50% compost under direct sunlight.
+Water it regularly while fertilizing it with a fertilizer having a 10-8-10 NPK ratio.
+Being a warm-weather plant, it requires 70 to 80 % humidity levels.
 Temperatures should be around 70 degrees Fahrenheit (21 degrees Celsius).

-A 50:50 compost mix or a high-grade soil medium will be preferred for this purpose.
+A 50:50 compost mix or a high-grade soil medium will be preferred.

-You can invest in buying a rototiller as it will help in breaking your soil and allowing it to breathe.
+You can invest in buying a rototiller as it will help break your soil and allow it to breathe.
 If you can’t afford to purchase it, you can use a shovel to break the soil conveniently.

 The pH of your soil for growing Juliet Tomato needs to be between 6 to7.
-You can also prepare your own soil medium by adding some 10-10-10 fertilizer to the ground.
+You can also prepare your soil medium by adding 10-10-10 fertilizer.

 However, after doing so, do not directly plant the tomatoes but rather water the soil and wait for 24 hours.

-To make your Juliet Tomato grow and produce good fruits, water it properly and regularly.
+Water it properly and regularly to make your Juliet Tomato grow and produce good fruits.
 Your Juliet needs water just like you need it to stay hydrated.

 If you do not water your Tomato plant for a long time, it will reach a point where you will not be capable of reviving it, and it will ultimately die.

-Watering Juliet Tomato at the right time during the day should also be considered when planning to grow a healthy plant.
+Watering Juliet Tomato at the right time during the day should also be considered when growing a healthy plant.

 When you water your plant during the extreme heat of the day, the water gets collected on the foliage.
 This, in turn, attracts the heat from the sun leading to yellowing and burning of the leaves.